yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_patch_sp.md

     ./build_gw_image.py --license=/tmp/api_gw.lic --domain-cert=certs/mydomain/mydomain-cert.pem --domain-key=certs/mydomain/mydomain-key.pem --domain-key-pass-file=/tmp/pass.txt --merge-dir=/tmp/apigateway
     ```

-## Apply a service pack and a product update
+## Apply an update

-Below instructions apply to the product updates that are based on version 7.7, released in April 2019.
+Use these instructions to apply an update (7.7.20200130 or later) or a service pack (7.7 SP1 or 7.7 SP2) to API Gateway version 7.7.

-To apply a service pack, follow these steps:
+To apply an update or service pack, follow these steps:

-{{< alert title="Note" color="primary" >}}Before you start, check the release notes of this service pack for any specific instructions.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Before you start, check the release notes of the update or service pack for any specific instructions.{{< /alert >}}

-1. Download the latest API Gateway 7.7 Linux installer (which includes the service pack) from [Axway Support](https://support.axway.com/).
+1. Download the latest API Gateway 7.7 Linux installer (which includes the update or service pack) from [Axway Support](https://support.axway.com/).
 2. Create a new base image using the `--installer` option to build the image from the downloaded API Gateway installer.

     ```